Tree Without Leaves

-Tree Without Leaves (落葉樹, Rakuyōju) is a 1986 Japanese autobiographical film written and directed by Kaneto Shindō.
+Tree Without Leaves (落葉樹, Rakuyōju) is a 1986 Japanese autobiographical drama film written and directed by Kaneto Shindō.

 Plot

 Haru, an aged scriptwriter living alone in a house in the mountains, reminiscences his childhood in Hiroshima Prefecture.

 The youngest child of four, Haru grows up as the son of a wealthy landowner.
 His passive father serves as a guarantor of someone else's debts, and slowly loses the family's fortune.
 Haru's older brother confronts the father for his inactivity, even threatening him with a knife during a violent dispute.
 Unable to change the father's mind, the brother leaves the house and joins the police force.

 The old Haru is paid a visit by a woman who delivers food to his remote residence.
 She discovers his draft for a novel, asking if he stopped writing screenplays.
 Haru replies that he is too old and, being the last surviving member of the family, wants to keep his mother's memory alive.

 The oldest sister of the young Haru accepts the marriage proposal of an émigré whom she does not love, on the condition that he pays 2,000 yen to help pay the family's debts.
 Still, neither her dowry nor the younger sister's leaving for the city can prevent the bankruptcy.
 After selling the estate, Haru and his parents move into the warehouse, while the main house is demolished to sell the usable parts.

 Eventually, the mother dies.
 Back in the present, the old Haru hears his mother's voice, calling him for supper, a reminder of the opening scene.